SmPC and PL

 13.1.
 Placement of a Speech Code in Summary of product characteristics, Package leaflet or Labelling – what do I have to consider and what is the procedure?

 Speech Codes are two-dimensional (2D-) barcodes, consisting of colored dots, which contain the provided information within the code.
 Amongst other things they have been designed to work as “Speaking Package Leaflet”.
+Speech codes are mobile scanning technologies and the same provision apply as for QR codes (see FAQ 13).

 14. Which date shall be used as date of (last) revision in the product information?